peterkaminski/peterkaminski-wiki/Quotidian Large Language Models.md

 The interesting flub from [[Claude]]: While discussing words like "pedestrian - lacking inspiration or excitement, dull", I asked it to write a short story with the words, and one of the sentences it produced started, "As she walked along the pedestrian sidewalk...."

-"Pedestrian sidewalk" is a reasonable English phrase, but it's the wrong use of "pedestrian".
-Rather than "dull", it's the "someone who is walking meaning".
+"Pedestrian sidewalk" is a reasonable English phrase, but it's the wrong use of "pedestrian" in this exercise.
+Rather than "dull", it's the "someone who is walking" meaning.

-I asked it, "Why did you say 'pedestrian sidewalk'?", and it stayed sort of confused, and offered to replace "pedestrian", rather than rewriting the sentence clause: "As she walked along the routine sidewalk...."
+I asked Claude, "Why did you say 'pedestrian sidewalk'?", and it stayed sort of confused, and offered to replace "pedestrian", rather than rewriting the sentence clause: "As she walked along the routine sidewalk...."
 "Routine sidewalk" is rather worse!

 GPT-3.5 at least doesn't make that mistake, and GPT-4 has the most natural story.
 I wonder if the GPT-4's rumored [mixture of experts](https://en.wikipedia.org/wiki/Mixture_of_experts) (Wikipedia) architecture might help it avoid making something like the "pedestrian sidewalk" mistake.